Clemapfel/jluna/docs/manual.md

 Though, as discussed before, executing code as strings is fairly slow and not recommended unless unavoidable.

-Just like with `unsafe::call`, no exception forwarding happens during `_eval` and it will return `nullptr` if parsing the string or its execution was unsuccesfull.
+Just like with `unsafe::call`, no exception forwarding happens during `_eval` and it will return `nullptr` if parsing the string or its execution was unsuccessfull.

 ### Boxing / Unboxing

 So far, we have used the proxies `operator=` to transfer C++-side memory to Julia, while `Proxy::operator T()` transformed Julia-side memory to C++.
-Internally, both of these functionalities are actually handled by two functions `box` and `unbox`.
+Internally, both of these functionalities are actually handled by two global functions: `box` and `unbox`.

 Recall that Julia-side memory and C++-side memory do not necessarily have the same memory layout.